giantswarm/docs/src/content/app-platform/namespace-configuration/index.md

 aliases:
   - /reference/app-configuration/
 user_questions:
-  - How can I label the app CR's namespace?
+  - How can I label an app CR's target namespace?
-  - How can I annotate the app CR's namespace?
+  - How can I annotate an app CR's target namespace?
 ---

-# App CR's namespace configuration
+# App CR's target namespace configuration

+## Overview

 At some point, you might want to put the specific labels or annotations to the app's namespace to bring benefits from `linkerd` or `kiam`.
+For example, to include everything in a namespace to the Linkerd service mesh.
+Or, to tell KIAM you do allow Loki to get logs about pods running in this namespace.
 This feature enables you to add labels and annotations to the app's namespace by updating [App CRs]({{< relref "/ui-api/management-api/crd/apps.application.giantswarm.io.md" >}}).

-## Configuring the App CR's namespace
+## Configuring labels / annotations

-### Updating labels/annotations

-You can use `.spec.namespaceConfig` to update the namespace metadata.
-You can either choose `.spec.namespaceConfig.lables` or `spec.namespaceConfig.lables` and give values as a key/value map.
-App platform would ensure this metadata into the namespace.
+You can use `.spec.namespaceConfig` to configure the namespace metadata.
+You can either choose `.spec.namespaceConfig.annotations` or
+`spec.namespaceConfig.labels` and provide the values as a key/value map.
+App platform then ensures the namespace exists and has this metadata.

-For example, if you want to add an annotation `linked.io/inject: enabled` into the namespace `loki1`, try as below.
+For example, if you want to add an annotation `linked.io/inject: enabled` to the target namespace `loki1` add this to the app CR.

 ```yaml
 apiVersion: application.giantswarm.io/v1alpha1